 : Trying to access array offset on value of type bool in /home/customer/www/childsense.com.au/public_html/wp-content/themes/betheme/functions/theme-head.php on line 1200

-class="post-template-default single single-post postid-2058 single-format-standard color-custom style-default button-default layout-full-width header-classic sticky-header sticky-white ab-hide subheader-title-left footer-copy-center mobile-tb-left mobile-mini-mr-ll be-reg-2198 wpb-js-composer js-comp-ver-6.5.0 vc_responsive">
+class="post-template-default single single-post postid-2058 single-format-standard color-custom content-brightness-light input-brightness-light style-default button-default layout-full-width header-classic sticky-header sticky-white ab-hide subheader-title-left footer-copy-center mobile-tb-left mobile-mini-mr-ll mobile-header-mini be-page-2058 be-reg-261 wpb-js-composer js-comp-ver-6.8.0 vc_responsive">

 Sense Rugby is a rugby based Occupational Therapy program run by occupational therapists and therapy assistants.
 It was founded by Jesse Parahi (Australian Rugby Sevens player) and Carlien Parahi (occupational therapist) who continue to be a driving force behind this programme.
 Sense Rugby uses modified rugby drills to help kids develop a range of skills.
 Each child will attend the programme for a variety of reasons including to: